jaccomoc/jactl/docs/pages/faq.md

 ### Is there an IntelliJ plugin for Jactl?

 Yes, there is an IntelliJ plugin.
-It is in the process of being released into the Intellij marketplace for plugins and should be available from within IntelliJ shortly.
+Within IntelliJ, you can search for `jactl` within `Settings...| Plugins | Marketplace` to download and install the plugin.

-The source code for the plugin can be found here: [Jactl IntelliJ Plugin](https://github.com/jaccomoc/jactl-intellij-plugin)
+The source code and documentation for the plugin can be found here: [Jactl IntelliJ Plugin](https://github.com/jaccomoc/jactl-intellij-plugin)

 ### How can I improve the runtime speed of my Jactl script?